The Voice (American TV series) season 8: Week 3: Top 10 (April 20 & 21)

 The Top 10 performed on Monday, April 20, 2015, with the results following on Tuesday, April 21, 2015.
 Adam, Blake, Christina and Pharrell brought in Dave Stewart, Scott Hendricks, Mark Ronson and Ryan Tedder respectively to help in this week's coaching.

 This week's recipients of the iTunes multiplier bonuses were Koryn Hawthorne (#3) and Fredericks (#4).

 Week 4: Top 8 (April 27 & 28)

 The Top 8 performed on Monday, April 27, 2015, with the results following on Tuesday, April 28, 2015.
 Most of the previous coaches from past seasons returned to advise the remaining artists: Usher was the Advisor for Team Adam, Gwen Stefani advised both Teams Pharrell and Christina, and Cee Lo Green advised Team Blake.
 Shakira was the only previous coach not to return, due to the recent birth of her second child, but she did record a video message that was aired during the live show.

 iTunes bonus multipliers were awarded to Fredericks and (#2) and Joshua Davis (#4).
-This week's Instant Save was the closest in the show's history, with Carney being saved by only two votes behind runner-up Kent White.
+This week's Instant Save was the closest in the show's history, with Carney being saved by only two votes ahead runner-up Kent White.